Here are some alcohol swaps that can help you maintain your keto lifestyle guilt-free!

 Steps to Make

-- In an ice-filled Collins glass, pour the vodka, lemon juice, and simple syrup.
+- In an ice-filled margarita glass, pour the mixture and serve.
+Add a garnish of lime if desired.

 A mojito is a fantastic drink for the summer.
 This keto-friendly recipe will please your taste buds and satisfy anyone on keto.